How much does a burial cost?

 Things can get more complicated if you have special religious needs.
 Depending on where you live, you may have to choose a private cemetery if you want the burial to follow the laws of your faith.
 For instance, some council cemeteries have separate areas for Muslim burials, while others don’t.

-Consider a woodland burial
+Consider a natural burial

-Although these kinds of burial plots can be quite expensive, woodland burial costs can work out cheaper than usual.
+Although these kinds of burial plots can be quite expensive, natural or woodland burial costs can work out cheaper than usual.
 This is because people must be buried in affordable, biodegradable coffins – and without elaborate headstones.

 Consider a direct burial

 A direct burial is a type of unattended funeral.
 This means the person who has died is buried without a funeral service.
-If the person is cremated instead, it’s known as a direct cremation.
+If the person is cremated instead, it’s known as a direct cremation

 This is partly because unattended funerals are so affordable.
 A direct burial costs much less than a funeral with a service – and a direct cremation is even cheaper.